luisguve/luisguve.github.io/content/english/projects/rutieri.md

 After a little bit of research, I could only find one platform that provides a similiar solution but for their own company.

-So the platform I built needed the following content types:

-- Organizations to group routes, drivers and users
-- Routes
-- Two user roles: drivers and users (passengers)

-As I said before, Strapi makes the creation of these content types and the relationships between them really easy, but let's first see what is Strapi and how it turns the API development into a satisfactory and fun experience.

 ### Platform features and user stories

 The following user stories illustrates the desired features the platform should have in order to solve the aforementioned problems.